midas-network/covid19-scenario-modeling-hub/auxiliary-data/rounds/round19.md

 consider hypothetical scenarios C and E, where vaccination is pushed 1.5 month earlier and starts on June 29, 2025 (meaning that the entire vaccine manufacturing and delivery process is moved earlier in time).
-These hypothetical scenarios may be COVID19 seasons, in light of substantial summer waves of COVID-19 observed in recent years.
+These hypothetical scenarios may be useful to project the potential value of earlier vaccination campaigns in future COVID19 seasons, in light of substantial summer waves of COVID-19 observed in recent years.
 Vaccine coverage curves is provided for all scenarios and reflects the stipulated timing of vaccination in each scenario (available in the